Best bike storage ideas: a buyer’s guide to storing your bike indoors

 With this in mind, we’ve divided our guide into two distinct sections – permanent and non-permanent – with permanent options needing to be bolted or screwed in place.

-Here we’ve focused on functional and readily available solutions, but it’s worth keeping in mind that putting a little ingenuity and a trip to the hardware store to use is always an option.
+Here, we've focused on functional and readily available solutions.
+But remember that a trip to the hardware store and a little ingenuity is always an option.

-Also, for many people, the floor remains the cheapest and most suitable option.
+Also, for many people, the floor remains the cheapest and most suitable path.
 Axle and wheel racks are readily available, which will keep the bikes upright.

 Permanent storage solutions for bikes